 In November 2023, the FASB issued a new accounting standard around segment disclosures.
 The new standard requires a public entity to disclose significant segment expenses and other segment items on an annual and interim basis and provide, in interim periods, all disclosures about a reportable segment's profit or loss and assets that are currently required annually.
 Additionally, it requires a public entity to disclose the title and position of the Chief Operating Decision Maker.
 The ASU does not change how a public entity identifies its operating segments, aggregates them, or applies the quantitative thresholds to determine its reportable segments.
-The new standard is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
-A public entity should apply the amendments in this ASU retrospectively to all prior periods presented in the financial statements.
+The new standard is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2023, and interim periods presented in the financial statements.
 We expect this ASU to only impact our disclosures with no impacts to our results of operations, cash flows and financial condition.